LANARKSHIRE

 Hilary A Rolton, from the Glasgow Beatson Institute for Cancer Research, was appointed as a Basic Grade Biochemist in 1976 and upgraded to Senior Biochemist in 1979.
 She was appointed as Senior Biochemist in Stobhill General Hospital in 1984.

 Elliott Simpson, who had been a Basic Grade Biochemist in Dundee (1967 to 1975) and a Senior Biochemist at Glasgow Gartnavel General Hospital (1975 to 1977) was appointed as Principal Biochemist in 1977 and as Top Grade Biochemist in 1988.
 He took on the duties of Head of Department from 1994 until 1997 when he became the Clinical Director for the Laboratories and Pharmacy.
 Simpson developed an interest in the transient hypokalaemia of acute myocardial infarction, when an unexpectedly high frequency of hypokalaemia was noted in patients in the medical unit.
 These studies showed that beta-blockers provide a defence against this hypokalaemia, supporting the suggestion that it was related to high circulating levels of catecholamines.
 During the late 1990s, he developed a work experience programme for upper school pupils who were applying to Medical school.
-This "future doctor" programme launched a web-site, www.monklandsnextgen.com in 2001.
-He retired in 2007 and continued to work part-time at Hairmyres Hospital. (ref: 71)
+This "future doctor" programme launched a web-site, www.monklandsnextgen.com in 2001 - this was closed in 2012 when it ceased to be used.
+By the time he retired in 2007, over 500 people had taken part in this programme.
+He was elected as an Emeritus Member of the ACB in 2009.
+Following his retirement, he continued to work part-time at Hairmyres and Monklands Hospitals, with a break between 2008 and 2010, until 2014. (ref: 71)

 Kenneth JM Cunningham, from Glasgow Western Infirmary, was appointed as Consultant Biochemist in 1982 and died in 2003.